 How did the process of making this album compare to past releases?

 “We’d done festivals with them [Ministry], and Michel Balch, who used to be in our band, co-wrote that song ‘Jesus Build My Hotrod’ with Al. And Wax Trax! … we were there from the beginning.
 So there has always been six degrees of separation.
-It finally came to a head on this because Jeremy, who is in our band, also toured with another band who opened for Revco last year and he got to become good friends with Al. I guess it was just like the perfect storm and the story that wrote itself.
+It finally came to a head on this because Jeremy, who is in our band, also toured with another band who opened for Revco last year and he got to become good friends with Al. I guess it was just like the perfect storm and the story that wrote itself.“Jim Nash’s partner passed away this year, meaning the real defining end of Wax Trax!
+I guess Al was a very good friend of his, so in a way that song was sort of commemorative as well.
+We dedicated it to the whole Wax Trax! ensemble.
+We’re all dying off, right?”

 Having been involved with so many projects, was there ever a time when you felt that Front Line Assembly was over?

 “I really believe in the saying ‘never say never.’
 Nothing is really ever over until you want it to really be over.
 I find that music itself is such an ambiguous target.
 Just when you think you might have something, all of a sudden things change and you can feel redundant.
 Or every time you start a song, you just sort of hope that this is the one that is going to redefine music.
 Doing these different projects, you kind of do something for a while and then lose your excitement for it in some ways, so you dabble in something else.
-But then a year or two later, I just feel the urge to just kick some ass again.
+But then a year or two later, I just feel the urge to just kick some ass again.“So this particular project just becomes important again.
+It’s kind of like being a [visual] artist.
+You try to use all the colors on your palette, sometimes you use more of this one than that one.
+But I think it all helps keep a good round psyche in your head.
+I think that most artists are like tortured souls, you know.
+You need all of it, and it all comes in at the right time and can save you on certain days, and other days it can destroy you.
+It’s part of the whole complex.”

 With such a diverse body of work, are there particular things that you’ve gone back and listened to that have surprised you?